BenPomme/metaben/README.md

 - MetaTrader 5 (installed and configured with an account)
 - Required Python packages (see `requirements_mt5.txt`)

+## Platform Compatibility

+**Important Note**: The MetaTrader 5 Python package (`MetaTrader5`) is officially available only for Windows.
+If you're using this system on a different operating system, consider the following options:

+### For Windows Users:
+- Install MetaTrader 5 and the Python package directly.
+- Follow the standard installation instructions below.

+### For macOS/Linux Users:
+1. **Virtual Machine Option**: Run Windows in a virtual machine with MetaTrader 5 installed.
+2. **Wine Option**: Try using Wine to run MetaTrader 5 (results may vary).
+3. **Cloud Option**: Use a Windows VPS/cloud service to host MetaTrader 5 and this trading system.
+4. **Bridge Services**: Consider third-party services like MetaAPI.cloud that provide REST/WebSocket access to MT5.

 ## Installation

 1. Clone this repository: